OneSparse/OneSparse/docs/blog/posts/billions-eps-onesparse-postgres.md

 </div>

-It's pretty easy to write a function in just about any language that will do a BFS across a graph, but as graphs get bigger these approaches do not scale.
-In order to BFS efficiently, multiple cores must be used and coordinate their parallel work.

-Different kinds of processor architectures, CPUs, GPUs, FPGAs etc, have extremely different ways of doing concurrent work.
-Reaching the scale of billions of nodes and hundreds of cores requires the kind of sparse computing expertise that's been used to develop the GraphBLAS API.

 For example, we've benchmarked OneSparse using the industry standard [GAP Benchmark Suite](https://github.com/sbeamer/gapbs).
 The GAP is a group of publicly available [graph data